 7. Don’t be afraid to ask questions

 When in doubt, reach out!
-The advisers and other staff at the graduate schools you’re interested in are there to answer your questions about the application process.
+The advisers and staff at graduate schools are there to answer your questions about the application process.

 Learn More